tbensky/Prolog-CLP/README.md

 The problem says something like "find the order of Santa's reindeer."

 It might be good to somehow enumerate all reindeer names, so we can get order numbers for all of them.
-Then, we can start interpreting the puzzle.
+Then, we can start interpreting the puzzle, pushing to find numerical values for each reindeer.

 "Vixen should be behind Rudolph, Prancer and Dasher" might mean whatever order Vixen ends up being in, it should a larger number than that of "Rudolph, Prancer and Dasher."
 So we might write